-The fitting complement of the tailor made gown is the mediumthe longer, coarser hair of the ani- lines of the head, yet glorified with the curves and graceful lines of the 'under fur."
+The fitting complement of the tailor made gown is the mediumwill be noticed that at the roots of sized hat following rather closely the ter.
+This is not a mixture to be the longer, coarser hair of the animal, there are fine short hairs called the curves and graceful lines of the "under fur."
 In most animals these more pretentious models.
-Floral effects were never more in demand for hat decorations but there are lovely effects in wingr and feathered trimmings for millinery adornments.
-In the upper illustration a serviceable fine braid can be effectively trimmed with two American beauty roses in harmonious shades of red, the trimmings arranged at the back of the hat to lend height.
-The crown of the second hat is not as high as some of the newest crowns, but it is a fashionable velvet ribbon finished with a flamingo pink wing dashed with black.
+Floral effects were ne er more in demand for hat decorations but there are lovely effects in wings and feathered trimmings for millinery adornments.
+In the upper illustration a serviceable fine braid can be effectively trimmed with two American beauty roses in harmonious shades of red. the trimmings arranged at the back of the hat to lend height.

-SMART HATS.
+SMART HATS